This article was written by a well-respected expert in the field of marriage counseling, and with his permission, I'm sharing it here with you.

 2) How many couples have you seen in your practice within the last 12 months?

 3) What theoretical perspective do you conceptualize your couples with?
-There are two very well known theoretical perspectives designed specifically for working with couples.
-They are Emotionally Focused Couple Therapy (EFT) and IMAGO therapy.
+There are three very well known theoretical perspectives designed specifically for working with couples.
+They are Emotionally Focused Couple Therapy (EFT), Gottman, and IMAGO therapy.
 If the therapist does not incorporate a theory then they will have no idea where they are going with the couple and you will be wasting precious resources and time in their care.

 4) Does the therapist work on communication skills?
 This is a tricky one.
 If the therapist answers "Yes" and does not qualify their answer, you may be in trouble.
 For example, research clearly states that working on teaching a couple how use "I" statements and other basic communication techniques does not work.
 Communication is about trust.
 If the couple does not trust their partner then the words coming out of their mouths will not be taken in and listened to.